...

 Stop 3.01:On the Way to Midagahara

-On the way to Murodō, your bus driver will most probably stop or drive really slow and start talking.
+On the way to Murodō, your bus driver will most probably stop or drive really slowly and start talking.

-He/she is trying to direct your attention to the left – Shōmyō Fall (称名滝).
-It is most beautiful during the autumn foliage season when leaves start to redden.
+The bus driver is trying to direct your attention to the left – Shōmyō Fall (称名滝).
+It is most beautiful during the autumn foliage season, when the leaves start to turn red.

 Stop 4: Midagahara Stop (弥陀ヶ原)